MattesGroeger/MGCommand/Readme.md

 Synchronous command
 ---

 A synchronous command needs to implement the `MGCommand` protocol.
 The `execute` method should contain the command logic.
-Here is a simple print command example:
+Here is a simple print command example ([taken from the example project](https://github.com/MattesGroeger/MGCommand/tree/master/MGCommandExample/Classes)):

 ```objective-c
 @interface PrintCommand : NSObject <MGCommand>